fpessolano/FantasyFootball/README.md

 Licence:    MIT

 **Description**
-This is a python project used to try and teach python to my son in a fun way and with increasing difficulty.
+This is a python project used to try to teach python to my son in a fun way and with increasing difficulty.
 It is meant to be a simple text-base football manager game.

 **Usage**